 Sometimes we just have to yell pivot like we’re in a 90s sitcom and start in a new direction.

-Whatever the case, considering whether or not to change your goals requires a bit of thought.
+Whatever the case, the first step in considering whether or not to change your goals requires a bit of thought.

 Consider your goals